-A series of questions gauged whether respondents considered racism and discrimination serious social problems.
+A series of questions gauged whether whites consider racism and discrimination serious social problems.
 These questions are similar to those asking whether blacks enjoy equal opportunity as whites, discussed previously, although they accentuate the negative more.
 Whites wishing to defend the values and prerogatives that ensure their cultural prominence need not reside near an extensive black population to feel the threat.
 Rather, acknowledging "victim" status for racial and ethnic minorities threatens those most firmly within the white middle class social milieu, those who otherwise monopolize cultural capital to which minorities demand access.
 Generally that group, in metropolitan areas, will be those enjoying the greatest degree of racial isolation, those in the white suburbs.
 This is the Cultural Backlash hypothesis that has been most prominent throughout the previous racial attitudes measures.

-The first question asked respondents to assess changing racial and ethnic tensions (see TENSIONS in Appendix 11A).
+The first question asked respondents to assess changing racial and ethnic tensions (TENSIONS).
 The respondent could report that tensions had increased, stayed the same, or decreased over the previous 10 years.
 Whites wishing minority claims to recede from the political arena presumably should downplay the significance of race.
-This sentiment bears no simple relationship with the racial demographics of a white respondent's county or state (see Table 11-7), with (Model A) or without (Model B) controls.
+This sentiment bears no simple relationship with the racial demographics of a white respondent's county or state (see Table 7), with (Model A) or without (Model B) controls.

 Testing the interactive hypotheses again indicates that a meaningful geographical pattern is suppressed by omitted variables-a pattern compatible with the Cultural Backlash logic.
 Whether the ordered probit uses level of urbanization (Model C) or professionalization of the work force (Model D), the results are the same.
-Outside of urbanized areas, whites who find themselves in proximity with a black population are most likely to accentuate American racial progress.
+Outside of high-status urbanized areas, whites who find themselves in proximity with a black population are most likely to accentuate American racial progress.
 Among the most urbanized and professionalized whites, by contrast, those who are the most racially isolated are at least as likely to emphasize racial progress as those in more mixed locales.
+This is true even after controlling for whether respondent lived in an integrated neighborhood.

 My interpretation has assumed that the assessment of tensions is ideological, not factual.
 The reader may object to this skeptical interpretation.
 I should stress, therefore, that a less cynical reading of the TENSIONS question does not undermine the Cultural Backlash interpretation that I am offering.
-Taking the answers to represent local empirical truth, rather than ideological interpretation of national forces, would mean that racial tensions were growing among professionals and those in metropolitan areas-just as I have suggested.
-Roughly 48.2% of suburban whites report that racial tensions are rising, the highest found in the four residential categories.
+Taking the answers to represent local empirical truth, rather than ideological interpretation of national

-Table 11-7: Admitting Racial Tensions in a Polarized Country
+Table 7: Admitting Racial Tensions in a Polarized Country